Abhi0049k/Abhi0049k/README.md

 # 💫 About Me:
-👋 Hi, I'm Mangalam!<br>I'm a Software Developer, a Tech Mentor and a BCA student at the University of Mysore, with a passion for full-stack development using the MERN stack.
+👋 Hi, I'm Mangalam!<br>I'm an aspiring Software Developer, a Tech Mentor and a BCA student at the University of Mysore, with a passion for full-stack development using the MERN stack.
 I enjoy building web applications and learning new technologies.<br><br>🔧 Technologies I Work With:<br>Frontend: HTML, CSS, JavaScript, React.js, Chakra UI, TailwindCSS, ShadCN<br>Backend: Node.js, Express.js, Python, MySQL, PostgreSQL, MongoDB<br>Cloud & Tools: AWS, Cloudflare<br>Other Skills: API Development,  AI, and Event-Driven Architecture <br><br>🌱 What I’m Learning:<br>Exploring Natural Language Processing (NLP) and AI for building personalized and intelligent applications.<br>Expanding my knowledge of Computer Architecture and Organization.

 ## 🌐 Socials: